-We receive a lot of questions from clients about Life Insurance, so I thought it might be worth highlighting the variables that going into calculating your Life Insurance premiums.
-For those of you that have previously obtained a quote for a life insurance policy or used an online calculator, you are likely already well aware of the different factors that affect those precious premium dollars.
-But are you aware of most important ones?
-These are the most crucial factors that come into play in determining YOUR cost of life insurance…
+I receive a lot of questions from clients about Life Insurance, so I thought it might be worth highlighting the variables that go into calculating your Life Insurance premiums.
+For those that have previously obtained a quote for a life insurance policy or used an online calculator, you are likely already well aware of the different factors that affect the premium.
+But are you aware of the most important ones?
+Below are the most crucial factors that come into play in determining YOUR cost of life insurance…

 Age

-As we age, our risk of dying increases and as such, life insurance premiums will increase.
-You may want to consider buying life insurance early in your adult life, even if you don’t yet have major financial responsibilities or dependents.
+As we age, our risk of death increases and as such, life insurance premiums increase.
+It is best to consider buying life insurance early in your adult life, even if you don’t have major financial responsibilities or dependents yet.
 Preparing for your future at an early age could help save you money down the line.

 Gender

-Next to age, gender is the biggest determinant of pricing.
-Insurance carriers use statistical models to approximate how long someone with a specific profile will be around.
-The fact is that women, on average, live nearly five years longer than men.
+Next to age, gender is another major factor in pricing.
+Insurance carriers use statistical models to approximate how long someone with a specific profile is likely to live.
+Women, on average, live nearly five years longer than men.
 And because they’re usually paying premiums for a longer period of time than males, they enjoy slightly lower rates.
 Sorry, Gentlemen!

 Are You Healthy?

-During your application process and in your medical exam, your physical health, including your blood pressure, height, weight, cholesterol levels and more, is analyzed.
-If any one of the factors is considered outside of normal range, your risk level could increase which could cause your premiums to rise.
+During your application process and in your medical exam, your health, including your blood pressure, height, weight, cholesterol levels and more, are analyzed.
+If any one of the factors is considered outside of normal range, your risk level could increase which could cause you to be approved with a higher premium, or worse case, denied life insurance.

 Are You a Smoker?